SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### source

-the &lt;source&gt; element provides a single source for certain media elements.
+the ‹source› element provides a single source for certain media elements.
-The &lt;source&gt; element may be a child of <picture>, <video> and <audio>. the type (a MIME type) of a &lt;source&gt; element is specified via the type attribute, or else the browser will check the MIME type in the HTTP header.
+The ‹source› element may be a child of <picture>, <video> and <audio>. the type (a MIME type) of a ‹source› element is specified via the type attribute, or else the browser will check the MIME type in the HTTP header.
-A  &lt;source&gt; element is associated with one or more conditions.
+A  ‹source› element is associated with one or more conditions.
-The conditions of a  &lt;source&gt; element are its `type` plus a media query specified in `media` if present.
+The conditions of a  ‹source› element are its `type` plus a media query specified in `media` if present.
 A lists of <source>s represents a priority hierarchy - the browser will take the first one that matches all conditions.
-&lt;source&gt; elements for audio/video take their URL in a src attribute; &lt;source&gt; elements for picture take their URL in a srcset attribute
+‹source› elements for audio/video take their URL in a src attribute; ‹source› elements for picture take their URL in a srcset attribute

 ##### Headings

-&lt;h1&gt; to &lt;h6&gt; define headings.
+‹h1› to ‹h6› define headings.
-It is an antipattern to skip heading levels between &lt;h1&gt; and &lt;h6&gt;
+It is an antipattern to skip heading levels between ‹h1› and ‹h6› Skipping heading levels between ‹h1› and ‹h6› results in bad accessibility and SEO heading levels ‹h1›
-Skipping heading levels between &lt;h1&gt; and &lt;h6&gt; results in bad accessibility and SEO heading levels There may only be one &lt;h1&gt; per page, which should describe the overall purpose of the page.
+There may only be one ‹h1› per page, which should describe the overall purpose of the page.
 Based on h1 to h6 (and nothing else, sadly), the browser generates a document outline There was a push to generate the document outline dynamically from nested semantic containers, but this was never implemented.

 ##### progress and meter

 A progress bar shows the progress of a task via a bar that becomes fuller as the task nears completion.
-In HTML, a progress bar can be indicated by &lt;progress&gt;
-In HTML, meter generally displays as a bar of varying fullness.
+In HTML, a progress bar can be indicated by ‹progress› In HTML, meter generally displays as a bar of varying fullness.
 In HTML, meter supposedly represents a scalar value within a known range.
 In HTML, progress only accepts max and value as attributes, reflecting the semantics of the completion of a task.